What is private fostering?

 Private fostering is when a child or young person under 16 years old (or under 18 if disabled) goes to live with someone for 28 days or more by private arrangement (without the involvement of a local authority) with someone who is not a:

-- close relative (such as a brother, sister, aunt, uncle, grandparent or step parent)
+- close relative (brother, sister, aunt, uncle, grandparent or step-parent)

 Private foster carers might be:

 - someone willing to care for the child of a family they don’t know

 - relatives not mentioned in the list above, such as a cousin or great aunt.